BNaise/DGW-Plus/README.md

-Seek's cool Deltarune Guess Who game with some additional features like :
+An enhanced version of Deltarune Guess Who with extra features:

-1. Supports Android.
+- Android support

-2. Has Undertale and Minecraft (Minecraft because my doesn't know anything about Deltarune)
+- Multiple character sets, including Undertale and Minecraft

-3. Has custom games support (This doesn't work with Android unfortunately).
+- Custom game support (not available on Android)

-4. Has music which you can change or not have one at all (currently only four options available but more will be added soon).
+- Adjustable background music (more options coming soon)

 Here are the releases : [Releases](https://github.com/BNaise/DGW-Plus/releases)